 The purpose of the Core Strategy is to set the overall strategic direction for planning the area over the period 2010 to 2026, in line with national policies.

-A key part of that direction is establishing where major development and other forms of investment should be located so as to be sustainable, meet local needs and take full advantage of opportunities.
+A key part of that direction is establishing where major development and other forms of investment should be located to be sustainable, meet local needs and take full advantage of opportunities.

 The adopted Core Strategy PDF documents are broken down into three parts, due to the size of documents, you can download these documents below:

 - Adopted Core Strategy - Part 1 (PDF) [2MB]

 - Adopted Core Strategy - Part 2 (PDF) [2MB]